shoutem/shoutem.github.io/_posts/1-1-4-CreatingNavigationAndScreen.md

 }
 ```

 In React, `Component` specifies its UI in `render` method.
-Now that screen is created, we need to connect it to shortcut in extension.json.
+Now when the screen is created, we need to connect it to shortcut in extension.json.

 ```json{10}
 #file: extension.json